ziruiryanwang/broadcast-dra/README.md

 # Credible, Optimal Auctions via Public Broadcast

-This repository implements the deferred revelation auction with public broadcast from the paper *Credible, Optimal Auctions via Public Broadcast*.
+This repository implements the deferred revelation auction with public broadcast from the paper (*Credible, Optimal Auctions via Public Broadcast*)[https://arxiv.org/abs/2301.12532].
 It models the commit, reveal, and resolution phases, including collateral and validation rules derived from the paper.

 ## High-level design